profile curation and automated feeds by GRRL! updated: January 25, 2026

 Paddock Chat With Kayleigh Buyck | Kayleigh Buyck

-Kayleigh's full bio:
+Kayleigh's bio:

 Kayleigh Buyck turned a childhood spent clinging to her dad’s motorcycle through upstate New York’s endless backroads into a championship-winning road racing career, claiming the 2022 Royal Enfield Build.
 Train.
 Race. title in her debut season.